Cusatelli/LNU-Courses/1DV512/README.md

 other students can take part of.
 Please do not copy - paste any of these assignments as this is violating the LNU rules which can lead to the termination of your reserved position at the university.
 Feel free however to look and take inspiration from these assignments!

+Additionally this is an assignment completed by multiple students and is not the work of one student alone.
+Therefore it might contain variations in quality.
 ```

 | [:arrow_up: Top]() |